candostdagdeviren/candostdagdeviren.com/_posts/2019-03-25-managing-multiple-aws-environments-with-terraform.md

 }
 ```

 As we can see, we changed nothing except combining the user name and the Terraform workspace.
 But they still access the same table.
 We need to separate that table too.
-Let’s take a look at how we add a resource for the DynamoDB table.
+Let's take a look at how we add a resource for the DynamoDB table.
 We create a *database.tf* file and put the following code in there.

 ```
 resource "aws_dynamodb_table" "MyTable" {